 To this end, we are fully committed to engaging faculty, staff, and students from all backgrounds, specifically including individuals from historically underrepresented groups in Aerospace Engineering.

 - We promote excellence in education, research and service.

 - We are committed to a welcoming culture that actively promotes the academic, professional and personal well-being of all members of the community regardless of individual background.

 - We apply standards and expectations equitably to all members of our community.

-- We strive to provide needed resources and support to all learners.
+- We provide needed resources and support to all learners.

-- We practice a high standard of respectful, ethical conduct at all times.
+- We practice respectful, ethical conduct at all times.

-- We recognize and defend the dignity of our colleagues, our students, and our classmates.
+- We recognize, respect, and defend the dignity of all members of our community.

-In pursuit of these values and goals, our department supports and participates in numerous diversity efforts that are directly informed by the recommendations put forward by the National Science Board including recommendations found in
+In pursuit of these values and goals, our department supports and participates in numerous diversity efforts that are directly informed by the recommendations put forward by the National Science Board, including recommendations found in the following:

 - Preparing the Next Generation of STEM Innovators: Identifying & Developing our Nation's Human Capital (2010)